Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states

-Whereas Eq.~(\ref{QPT0}) is easy to check, it is more difficult to assess the existence of a finite critical parameter $g_\mathrm{c}$ satisfying Eq.~(\ref{QCP}).
+Whereas Eq.~(\ref{QPT0}) can be checked easily, the existence of a finite solution to Eq.~(\ref{QCP}) can be difficult to prove.
 A practical approach can be as follows.
-For $N,N_\mathrm{p}$ finite with $N_\mathrm{p}/N=\varrho$ constant, we evaluate $g_\mathrm{cross}(N,N_\mathrm{p})$ as the value of the parameter $g$, if any, solution of the equation
+For $N,N_{p}$ finite with $N_{p}/N=\varrho$ constant, we evaluate $g_\mathrm{cross}(N,N_{p})$ as the value of the parameter $g$, if any, solution of the equation

 Assuming a smooth limiting behavior, we expect